OfficeDev/open-xml-docs/docs/word/how-to-set-the-font-for-a-text-run.md

 api_type:
 - schema
 ms.assetid: e4e5a2e5-a97e-47b9-a263-6723bd4230a1
-title: 'How to: Set the font for a text run (Open XML SDK)' ms.suite: office
+title: 'How to: Set the font for a text run' ms.suite: office

 ms.author: o365devx